Commitment + Clinical Leadership = Better Outcomes

 You might feel like you don’t have enough of time to take care of yourself, but it is essential to staying mentally strong.
 Here are some simple tips to help you incorporate self-care into your routine:

-• Meal Prep.
+- Meal Prep.
 If you don’t have enough of time to cook, you should consider meal prepping on the weekends.
-You want to ensure that you eat three meals a day, since food affects our brain directly.
-One example of how food influences our minds is blueberries yields antioxidants, which can help reduce stress levels and improve your brain’s age.3
+Meal prepping can help you eat healthier, which can help you look and feel better throughout the week.

-• Go to bed and wake up at the same time.
-One reason your mental health may be impacted is you aren’t used to waking up at the same time in the morning and going to evening.
+- Go to bed and wake up at the same time.
+One reason your mental health may be impacted is you aren’t used to waking up and going to bed at the same time every day.
 Try getting on a schedule that will help your body get used to waking up and going to bed at the same time.

 Make Time for Hobbies